Managing Goals, KPIs, and Initiatives in BSC Designer

-Creating a New KPI
+Creating a New Item

-- Use Add button
+- Use the Add button.

 Manual Data Entry

-To enter data manually follow these steps:
+To enter data manually, follow these steps:

-- Select appropriate date in the calendar
+- Select the appropriate date in the calendar.

 Alternatively, you can select any indicator and click onto the Values Editor button on the toolbar.